lupyuen/lupyuen.github.io/src/bisect.md

     exit 0
     ```

-1. Beware: This will be __Super Slow__!
-CI Test will hang the CI Job if anything fails.
+1. Beware: Every Bisect will be __Super Slow__!
+Whenever something fails: CI Test will hang the CI Job.

     (Our script will kill CI Test after 1 hour)